datacharmer/dbdeployer/mkreadme/readme_template.md

 Starting with version 0.3.0, dbdeployer can deploy groups of sandboxes (*replication*, *multiple*) with the flag ``--concurrent``.
 When this flag is used, dbdeployed will run operations concurrently.
 The same flag can be used with the *delete* command.
 It is useful when there are several sandboxes to be deleted at once.
 Concurrent operations run from 2 to 5 times faster than sequential ones, depending on the version of the server and the number of nodes.

+## Replication topologies

+Multiple sandboxes can be deployed using replication with several topologies (using ``dbdeployer deploy replication --topology=xxxxx``:

+* **master-slave** is the default topology.
+It will install one master and two slaves.
+More slaves can be added with the option ``--nodes``.
+* **group** will deploy three peer nodes in group replication.
+If you want to use a single primary deployment, add the option ``--single-primary``.
+Available for MySQL 5.7 and later.
+* **fan-in** is the opposite of master-slave.
+Here we have one slave and several masters.
+This topology requires MySQL 5.7 or higher.
+**all-masters** is a special case of fan-in, where all nodes are masters and are also slaves of all nodes.

+It is possible to tune the flow of data in multi-source topologies.
+The default for fan-in is three nodes, where 1 and 2 are masters, and 2 are slaves.
+You can change the predefined settings by providing the list of components:

+    $ dbdeployer deploy replication --topology=fan-in \
+        --nodes=5 --master-list="1 2 3" \
+        --slave-list="4 5" 8.0.4 \
+        --concurrent
+In the above example, we get 5 nodes instead of 3.
+The first three are master (``--master-list="1 2 3"``) and the last two are slaves (``--slave-list="4 5"``) which will receive data from all the masters.
+There is a test automatically generated to test replication flow.
+In our case it shows the following:

+    $ ~/sandboxes/fan_in_msb_8_0_4/test_replication
+    # master 1
+    # master 2
+    # master 3
+    # slave 4
+    ok - '3' == '3' - Slaves received tables from all masters
+    # slave 5
+    ok - '3' == '3' - Slaves received tables from all masters
+    # pass: 2
+    # fail: 0

+The first three lines show that each master has done something.
+In our case, each master has created a different table.
+Slaves in nodes 5 and 6 then count how many tables they found, and if they got the tables from all masters, the test succeeds.

 ## Sandbox customization